deepakbastola/AI_Science_Medicine/Microdot/Counter/ReadMe.md

 If you are interested in contributing to this project, feel free to fork the repository and submit a pull request.
 Contributions are always welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).
 ```

-You can copy and save this content in a file named `README.md` in your GitHub repository.
-Feel free to customize the content as per your requirements and provide any additional information or instructions related to your project.